Skill Practice Through Simulations

-Simulations are a form of experiential learning that engages learners in decision-making exercises, skill practice, and real-world scenarios.
+Simulations are a form of scenario-based learning that engage learners in decision-making exercises, skill practice, and real-world scenarios.

-The experience of learning from mistakes is the most powerful and effective way to drive meaningful impact.
+The experience of learning from mistakes is the most powerful and effective way to drive meaningful impact, helping organizations get the best results from scenario-based learning.

 What Experts Say